 Can you imagine a weekend of hockey where you don't have to worry about goons, ringers, and all the other BS that sometimes comes with adult tournaments?
 Well you don't have to imagine.
-These weekends exist and their called The Draft Experience.
+These weekends exist and they are called The Draft Experience.
 I know a lot of y'all have heard of these events but you're still not sure what they are all about.

 There have been a lot of questions about how we draft teams for the greatest adult hockey tournament in the world, The Draft Experience.
 I spend a lot of time chatting with players about it so I thought creating a blog would be a way more efficient process.
 I still want to talk to all of you though.
 Hockey is my life and I love talking about it.
 So if you’d rather hear me tell you how we draft, shoot me a message.
 I’m always down to talk about draft experiences.